scalespeeder/CHERNARUS-DayZ-AI-Bandits-PC-MOD-Better-NPC-Loadouts-Manned-Roadblocks-Snipers-Files-Jan-26/readme.txt

 Upload the road-blocks-chernarus.json file to the custom folder.

 (These are the "props" that bring each AI roadblock psition to life.
 Of course, you don't really have to use them, but then the
-AI squads will just be standing in the middle of an epmpty road...)
+AI squads will just be standing in the middle of an empty road...)

 Next in the cfggameplay.json file look for the "objectSpawnersArr" line.
-It's normally OK to edit this withing your Severs Broswer editor, or within your FTP program.
+It's normally OK to edit this within your Severs Broswer editor, or within your FTP program.
 Try right-clicking on the file name and seeing if there's an "edit function".
 This will normally open the file in a text editor, and when you save, your FTP program will ask you if you want to re-upload the edited file.

 Edit it to look like this: